 Begin this activity by writing one number on each gift.
 You can give your students a list of numbers, or ask them to create their own 2- or 3-digit numbers.

-Next, ask your child to write out the numbers in expanded form on the green strips.
+Next, students should write the numbers in expanded form addition on the green strips.